-The amount shown on Line 14, once finalized, represents the amount of property taxes that will be levied in the ensuing year to fund the municipality for the next 18 months.
+The amount shown on Line 11, once finalized, represents the amount of property taxes that will be levied in the ensuing budget year.
 In almost all cases, the initial data in the Form 4-B will need to be adjusted before the budget is finalized.
 In some instances, more accurate information will be available than the figures at hand initially.
 In other instances, the initial amount of property taxes to be levied exceeds the amount that can be levied.